KawiraSharon/KawiraSharon/README.md

 _<h3>Hi!
 I’m Sharon</h3>_

 ## About Me
-I am a passionate and dedicated software engineer with a particular interest in backend engineering and technologies.
-I am passionate about
+I am a passionate and dedicated fullstack software engineer with an interest in backend engineering.
+I am extremely passionate about maintaining, building and working with the server side of web applications.

 ## Languages and Tools